Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Wisconsin vs. Providence Predictions & Picks: Spread, Total - November 14

-Tuesday's contest at Amica Mutual Pavilion has the Wisconsin Badgers (1-1) going head to head against the Providence Friars (2-0) at 6:00 PM ET (on November 14).
-Our computer prediction projects a one-sided 84-70 victory as our model heavily favors Wisconsin.
+Tuesday's contest that pits the Wisconsin Badgers (1-1) against the Providence Friars (2-0) at Amica Mutual Pavilion should be a one-sided matchup based on our computer prediction, which projects a final score of 84-70 in favor of Wisconsin, who is heavy favorites by our model.
+Tipoff is at 6:00 PM ET on November 14.

-According to our computer prediction, Wisconsin is projected to cover the spread (1.5) versus Providence.
-The two sides are projected to exceed the 141.5 total.
+Based on our computer prediction, Wisconsin is a good bet to cover the point spread, which is listed at 1.5.
+The two sides are projected to go over the 141.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!